rahul72pal/Assingment15jan/README.md

 # Project Name

-This is a project with two main parts: a InterviewProject built with React, Redux, Tailwind CSS, and ShadCN, and a backend built with Express and Node.js.
+This is a project with two main parts: a InterviewProject built with React, Redux, Tailwind CSS, and ShadCN, and a interViewBackend built with Express and Node.js.

 ## Project Structure

 - **InterviewProject**: A React-based InterviewProject using Redux for state management, styled with Tailwind CSS, and enhanced with ShadCN.
-- **Backend**: A Node.js backend using Express for handling requests.
+- **interViewBackend**: A Node.js interViewBackend using Express for handling requests.

 ## Installation